Family of High-Chern-Number Orbital Magnets in Twisted Rhombohedral Graphene: Band structure evolution with displacement field

 The device schematic and an optical image of a representative device are shown in Fig.~\ref{fig:1}a,b.
 The device consists of a multi-RhG with a monolayer graphene (Gr) placed on top, forming a twist angle $\theta$ and thereby generating a moiré pattern characterized by moiré wavelength $\lambda$.
 We encapsulate the $(1+n)$ stack with hBN dielectrics, and intentionally misalign them with the graphene lattice to prevent the formation of secondary moiré structures.
 To this end, we perform lateral force microscopy (LFM) with atomic resolution on both the graphene and hBN flakes.
 For example, the graphene is misaligned by approximately 30° and 20° from top and bottom hBN, respectively, as shown in Fig.~\ref{fig:1}b for a twisted (1+3) device.
 Outside the hBN layers, we use top and bottom graphite gates to independently control the displacement field $D$ and carrier density $n$.
 We confirm the rhombohedral stacking order of the multilayer graphene by Raman mapping (see Methods and Extended Data~\ref{fig:ED2} and~\ref{fig:ED3}), before patterning the stack into a Hall-bar geometry for measuring the longitudinal ($R_\mathrm{xx}$) and transverse ($R_\mathrm{yx}$) resistances.

 According to the single-particle band structure calculations in Fig.~\ref{fig:1}c, in the absence of a perpendicular displacement field $D$, the low-energy states of the $(1+n)$ system are intrinsically layer-unpolarized.
 The monolayer graphene is labeled as layer $n+1$, and the layer index of multi-RhG stack is denoted by $1,2,...,n$ ( $n$ = 3, 4, or 5).
-For $\Delta = -20~\text{meV}$ ($D < 0$, relation between $\Delta$ and $D$ is explained in Supplementary Information), the first conduction band flattens and becomes nearly fully polarized toward the bottom layer of the multi-RhG, while carrying a nontrivial Chern number ($C \neq 0$).
+For $\Delta = -20~\text{meV}$ ($D < 0$), the first conduction band flattens and becomes nearly fully polarized toward the bottom layer of the multi-RhG, while carrying a nontrivial Chern number ($C \neq 0$).
 The calculation in Fig.~\ref{fig:1}c corresponds to a $(1+3)$ system with a twist angle of $1.3^\circ$, though a similar behavior occurs for $(1+3)$, $(1+4)$ and $(1+5)$ structures, predicting a Chern number of 3, 4 and 5 at moderate negative displacement fields, respectively (see Extended Data~\ref{fig:ED9} and Supplementary Figs. S1-S3).
 The strong electronic interactions due to the flatness of the conduction band are expected to split the band and generate a cascade of correlated phases (see Supplementary Information).
 At $\Delta = 20~\text{meV}$ ($D > 0$), the first conduction band wave function becomes polarized toward the moiré interface.
 The pronounced band dispersion around the $\overline{\Gamma}$ point indicates that the kinetic energy dominates, thereby suppressing electron–electron correlation effects.
 By varying $D$, one can thus continuously drive the system between distinct electronic configurations, ranging from flat, layer-polarized bands with non-trivial topology and strong interaction effects, to more dispersive, weakly correlated regimes.
 Figure~\ref{fig:1}d schematically illustrates this evolution, highlighting the position of the wave functions either close to the moiré interface for $D > 0$ or farther from it for $D < 0$.
+In our calculations, we treat $\Delta$ only as a \textit{proxy} for $D$ that is input into the non-interacting continuum Hamiltonian, while an exact mapping between the two would require a self-consistent electrostatic calculation.
+The relation between $\Delta$ and $D$ is explained in the Supplementary Information.